Bigfootpp/lucid/README.md

 > [!WARNING]
 > This project is currently in **Beta**.
 Expect breaking changes and use with caution.

+> [!IMPORTANT]
+> You must enable the new Luau type solver for the types to work correctly.

 ## Installation

 ### Wally